 The complexity and severity of insurance fraud cases make it extremely important to consult a reputable defense attorney who is experienced in fighting for your rights and your freedom.

 Phoenix Criminal Attorney provides our clients with focused legal defense for even the most complicated insurance fraud crimes charges.
 We will not stop fighting for your rights by making sure that every possible legal option and defense strategy is available to you.
-If you have been charged with an insurance fraud crime in Arizona, contact us today for a private, no obligation consultation at 602-551-8092.
+If you have been charged with an insurance fraud crime in Phoenix, contact us today for a private, no obligation consultation at 602-551-8092.